Rentak Selangor 2017 – Musical Heritage Of Selangor (Part 1)

 Selangor, through the years had seen major influx of various influences due to trade, interracial marriages or even political disputes.
 Some of the influences includes music and dance, rooted into the society and further flourished through generations.

 This year, Rentak Selangor covers 5 different music heritage of Selangor that some of us might have forgotten.
+In this Part 1 post, I will share with you 3 different types of music ensembles I experienced in Kuala Selangor which are:

 I have heard Gamelan music a few times before.
 During Rentak Selangor, the group Seni Budaya Warisan Gamelan & Wayang Kulit of Kampung Parit 11 showcased the music to us.